 Tip 3: Stick to Soft, Cool Foods That Won’t Dislodge the Clot

-In the first 24 to 48 hours after an extraction, what you eat matters just as much as what you avoid.
+In the first 48-72 hours after an extraction, what you eat matters just as much as what you avoid.

 Choose foods that are soft, easy to chew, and served at a cool or room temperature.
-Options like yoghurt, mashed potatoes, scrambled eggs, and blended soups are gentle on the healing area and help prevent irritation.
+Yoghurt, mashed potatoes, smoothies (without straws), scrambled eggs, and blended soups are all gentle choices that provide hydration and nutrients without putting pressure on the healing area.

 Tip 4: Avoid Smoking, Rinsing, and Drinking from a Straw